ThisUserIsSuperCool/CleanPLTrainer/readme.md

 ```
 ### Init a plm: plm = Methodplm + Taskplm

 You are suggested to write several `TaskPLmodule` and several `MethodPLmodule`.
-Then you can fexiblChoose to run Method B for Task A:
+Then you can Choose to run Method B for Task A:
 ```python
 tA_mB_obj = task_method_class(
 			task=taskA,